Black Cockatoo Pocket Forest

 Co-composting with biochar for the Black Cockatoo forest

-• To provide residents and others with a local demonstration of how to transform urban land and soil into a carbon sink focusing on providing native habitat for Black Cockatoo’s.
+• To provide residents and others with a local demonstration of how to restore above and below ground carbon and biodiversity with a focus on providing habitat for Black Cockatoo’s.

 • To build the capacity for residents and others to restore soil carbon and biodiversity in inner city yards and courtyards.

-The site will provide a local demonstration of how to restore habitat and soil carbon using the principles developed by Dr Akira Miyawaki and adapted to Perth conditions by Dr Coupland.
-It will also provide a training ground for those residents who want to establish a pocket forest in their yard or courtyard as part of their My Healthy Soils Project.
+The site will provide a local demonstration of how to restore above and below ground biodiversity and soil carbon using the principles developed by Dr Akira Miyawaki and adapted to Perth conditions by Dr Coupland.
+It will also provide a training ground for those residents and others who want to establish a pocket forest in their yard or courtyard as part of their My Healthy Soils Project.
 Pocket forests:

 • Can be achieved with as little as 3 square metres of area